 17.9.11 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.
 Temperatures should be in degrees Celsius.
 Blood pressures should be in millimeters of mercury, unless other units are specifically required.

 17.9.12 Use only standard abbreviations; the use of non-standard abbreviations can be extremely confusing to readers.
 Avoid abbreviations in the title.
 The full term for which

 17.9.13 Generic names should be used.
 When proprietary brands are used in research, include the brand name and the name of the manufacturer in parentheses after first mentioning of the generic name in the Methods section.
 All randomized trials should also provide a proof of being registered at the International RCT Registry.

-17.10 Thesis based article approved by Advanced Study and Research Board of King Edward Medical Institute, which was submitted as part of the requirement for any examination of the KEMU, can be sent for publication provided the data is not more than three years old.
+17.10 Thesis based article approved by Advanced Study and Research Board of Lahore Medical Research Center, which was submitted as part of the requirement for any examination of the KEMU, can be sent for publication provided the data is not more than three years old.
 A copy of approval letters of synopsis and thesis obtained from KEMU must be submitted with the research paper.
 Thesis based article should be re-written in accordance with the journal's instructions to the author guidelines.

 17.10.1 Thesis based article shall undergo routine editorial processing including external review based upon which final decision shall be made for publication.